Guatemala: Natural disasters

 Guatemala's location between the Caribbean Sea and Pacific Ocean makes it a target for hurricanes such as Hurricane Mitch in 1998 and Hurricane Stan in October 2005, which killed more than 1,500 people.
 The damage was not wind-related, but rather due to significant flooding and resulting mudslides.
-The most recent was Hurricane Eta in November 2020, which was responsible for more than 100 missing or killed with the final tally still uncertain.
+The most recent was Hurricane Eta in November 2020, which was responsible for more than 100 people missing or killed with the final tally still uncertain.

 Guatemala's highlands lie along the Motagua Fault, part of the boundary between the Caribbean and North American tectonic plates.
 This fault has been responsible for several major earthquakes in historic times, including a 7.5 magnitude tremor on 4 February 1976 which killed more than 25,000 people.
-In addition, the Middle America Trench, a major subduction zone lies off the Pacific coast.
+In addition, the Middle America Trench, a major subduction zone, lies off the Pacific coast.
 Here, the Cocos Plate is sinking beneath the Caribbean Plate, producing volcanic activity inland of the coast.
 Guatemala has 37 volcanoes, four of them active: Pacaya, Santiaguito, Fuego, and Tacaná.

 Natural disasters have a long history in this geologically active part of the world.
 For example, two of the three moves of the capital of Guatemala have been due to volcanic mudflows in 1541 and earthquakes in 1773.

 Biodiversity

-Guatemala has 14 ecoregions ranging from mangrove forests to both ocean littorals with 5 different ecosystems.
+Guatemala has 14 ecoregions ranging from mangrove forests to both ocean littorals with five different ecosystems.
 Guatemala has 252 listed wetlands, including five lakes, 61 lagoons, 100 rivers, and four swamps.
 Tikal National Park was the first mixed UNESCO World Heritage Site.
 Guatemala is a country of distinct fauna.
 It has some 1246 known species.
 Of these, 6.7% are endemic and 8.1% are threatened.
 Guatemala is home to at least 8,682 species of vascular plants, of which 13.5% are endemic.
 5.4% of Guatemala is protected under IUCN categories I-V.

 The Maya Biosphere Reserve in the department of Petén has 2,112,940 ha, making it the second-largest forest in Central America after Bosawas.
-It had a 2019 Forest Landscape Integrity Index mean score of 3.85/10, ranking it 138th globally out of 172 countries.
+Guatemala had a 2019 Forest Landscape Integrity Index mean score of 3.85/10, ranking it 138th globally out of 172 countries.